offside flag

 December 13, 2024

 7 people, including one former legislator, were found guilty of rioting charges during the terror attack at Yuen Long Station on July 21, 2019.
 They were among the vicitms of the attack by well-equipped and well-prepared "white shirts".
 They were charged as they threw bottles and fired water hoses at the assailants in self-defense.
 (Would you try to fight back if someone you don't know hits you without any provocation when you have no way to leave &mash; the trains they arrived at did not leave the station.)
 Based on the number of people charged — only about a dozen among the 100 "white shirts"s; and about 10 "non-white shirts", most of which were passers-by, were charged — the Hong Kong government is trying to redefine the event as a (level) fight between two opposing groups.
 Not to mention that there were rumours that pro-government thugs (perhaps even the triads were involved) would carry out an indiscriminate attack to "teach them (the pro-democracy camp) a lesson".
-Those who incited the attack, including a former newspaper editor who told the audiance of pro-government rally to "set the kids straight" with ratten sticks and water pipes the day before the attack, are still at-large.
+Those who incited the attack, including a former newspaper editor who told the audiance of a pro-government rally to "set the kids straight" with ratten sticks and water pipes the day before the attack, are still at-large.
 They should be the ones charged with sedition (for making Hong Kongers lose their trust to the Hong Kong government and the police).

 December 7, 2024

 A naming contest was held to name the two recently-arrived young pandas, both of which already have a name.
 After receiving over 20,000 entries, the pandas' new names are their original names.
 Why hold a naming contest in the first place if the review committee ends up choosing the original names for both pandas?
 Can those who send different names ask the organizers to reimburse the money they spent on postage/stationary (if they submitted their entry by mail) or power usage/network data charge (if they submitted their entry electronically)?
 (Of course not, as it was a naming, NOT renaming, contest, so the organizers can select the original name.)
 In the near future there would be less interest in naming contests, especially if the object being named has an existing name — why should I waste time, thoughts on naming something that already has a name?
 Good thing (for the organizers) that Beijing is not likely to "gift" Hong Kong with new pandas (or other animals) soon.
-This serves as a perfect microcosm of Hong Kong today — ordinary Hong Kongers may have a say, but those in charge don' have to listen.
+This serves as a perfect microcosm of Hong Kong today — ordinary Hong Kongers may have a say, but those in charge don't have to listen.

 December 1, 2024